How to perform MacBook Pro maintenance: an ultimate guide

 3. Clean up junk files

-If you’re running macOS Sierra or higher, you can use Mac’s Optimized Storage feature to erase Trash automatically, reduce clutter, optimize storage by removing previously watched iTunes movies and TV shows, and move certain files to iCloud.
+If you're running a new macOS version, you can use Mac’s Optimized Storage feature.
+It erases Trash automatically, reduce clutter, optimize storage by removing previously watched iTunes movies and TV shows, and move certain files to iCloud.

 While both these methods will help you free up space in a hurry, neither offers a comprehensive cleanup.
 Whenever you move an item to Trash, all you’re really doing is moving the main app or item file.
 Other associated junk like cache and preference files get left behind and sit on your disk hogging space.

 To permanently remove old files you should download CleanMyMac X and perform a full junk cleanup.
 The tool is designed to perform a deep scan of your system and detect any old, broken, or outdated files for full removal.
 Use the tool regularly to remove system junk, photo junk, old mail attachments, iTunes junk, and clean out Trash bins in a couple of clicks.

 4. Remove those myriads of desktop icons